reactjs/react.dev/beta/src/pages/learn/preserving-and-resetting-state.md

 )}
 ```

 Specifying a `key` tells React to use the `key` itself as part of the position, instead of their order within the parent.
 This is why, even though you render them in the same place in JSX, from React's perspective, these are two different counters.
 As a result, they will never share state.
-Every time a counter appears on screen, its state is created.
+Every time a counter appears on the screen, its state is created.
 Every time it is removed, its state is destroyed.
 Toggling between them resets their state over and over.

 <Illustration src="/images/docs/illustrations/i_keys-in-trees.png" alt="React distinguishes between components with different keys, even if they are of the same type." />